 Why not use our bad credit finance calculator to get a rough idea of how much your monthly repayments could be?
 Simply use the sliders to select the amount you need and for how long.

-Whether you’re looking for self-employed finance for vans, or cars your choice of vehicle is especially important if you have bad credit.
+If you are looking for self-employed finance your choice of vehicle is especially important if you have bad credit.
 Remember to think about all the extra costs including fuel, insurance, road tax and MOT – each will affect its affordability.

 Getting the new car you need can be difficult if you’re self-employed – especially if you have bad credit.
 But it doesn’t need to be that way.
 Here are four good reasons to see if Go Car Credit can help you get back on the open road.